 Winner: Windows 8.1.
 Microsoft’s ecosystem gives you more options, which means that you’re more likely to find something you really like.

-The Windows-powered Acer Aspire V3 costs just $369, and for that price, you get 6 hours of battery life, excellent speakers and a lightweight design.
-The 11.6-inch screen model with a 500GB hard drive and an Intel Pentium CPU handle everyday computing tasks fine, but it wouldn’t be up for editing video or demanding games.
+The Windows-powered HP Stream 11 costs just $199, and for that price, you get 6 hours and 34 minutes of battery life, a comfortable keyboard and a cute design.
+The 11.6-inch screen model with a 32GB flash drive and an Intel Celeron CPU handles everyday computing tasks fine, but it wouldn’t be up for editing video or demanding games.

 The price range for Chromebooks is much more narrow, generally ranging between $200 and $400.
-For a basic Internet appliance of sorts, a $200 price tag may be reason enough to pull the trigger.
-You can pick up the HP Chromebook 14 for just $299.
-For that price, you get about 8 hours of battery life, 200MB of free 4G service, an attractive design and a colorful display.
+Our favorite Chromebook is the Toshiba Chromebook 2 for $329.
+For that price, you get nearly 8 hours of battery life, an attractive design and a brilliant 1080p display.
 You’ll also enjoy an Intel CPU, but only a 16GB SSD.

 Winner: Chrome OS.
 Chromebooks offer more bang for your buck.